NimbleBeasts/NbGodotBoilerplate-Godot/README.md

 ![](_itch/logo.png)

+## Development Branch
+The master branch is used for development purpose.
+Currently porting to Godot 4.0 and a lot of reworks based on our latest games.
+Please consider godot-3 branch for a stable version.

 ## About

 This is a simple kickstarter project for Godot projects.
 It comes with some standard features and little helpers as well as some stuff, no one has time for in a game jam.